xpresserjs/url-shortner-tutorial/blog.md

 #### Let's test the progress so far.

+Note: Because we made use of `nodemon` when running `app.js` earlier on, we don't need to refresh our server since  `nodemon` does that for you.

-Run: `node app.js`, Then shorten a long url.
+Refresh your browser, Then shorten a long url.

 A look alike of the log below should show in your log after the request redirects back if successful.